thinktecture/article-wc-angular-forms-integration/README.md

 # Master Web Component Forms Integration – with Lit and Angular

+:newspaper: You can find the corresponding article [here](https://www.thinktecture.com/en/web-components/web-component-forms-integration-with-lit-and-angular/)
+---

 The showcase Angular applications were generated with Angular CLI version 13.3.3.

 The Web Component Project was generated with `npm init @open-wc` from [OpenWC](https://open-wc.org/)